cooldog98/HELP_Project/DISCRIPTION.md

-# Palace Game - 2D Action Platformer
+# HELP_PROJECT

 [![Project Overview](placeholder_screenshot.png)](placeholder_demo_video.mp4)

-**Palace Game** is a dynamic 2D action platformer developed using Python and the Pygame library.
+**HELP_PROJECT** is a dynamic 2D action platformer developed using Python and the Pygame library.
 This project delivers classic platforming gameplay with an emphasis on action elements, including player combat and engaging level design.

 ## ♥︎ Overview and Concept

-Palace Game combines traditional platforming mechanics with action-oriented gameplay.
+HELP_PROJECT combines traditional platforming mechanics with action-oriented gameplay.
 Players control a character who navigates through levels, overcoming obstacles and battling enemies.
 The core gameplay loop involves:

 * **Platforming:** Players traverse levels with jumps, movement, and interaction with platforms and the environment.
 * **Combat:** Players engage enemies using projectile attacks (bullets), requiring aiming and timing.